telerik/winforms-docs/introduction.md

 The Telerik® UI for WinForms controls suite includes over 140 UI controls that you can use to easily build unique and visually stunning Line of Business applications.
 Boasting a well-designed architecture and CAB support, Telerik UI for WinForms controls are perfectly suited for your Enterprise desktop development

-To read more about the benefits of using Telerik® UI for WinForms, please visit the [product overview page](https://www.telerik.com/products/winforms.aspx).
+To read more please visit the [Telerik® UI for WinForms](https://www.telerik.com/products/winforms.aspx) product overview page.

 ## Getting Started